 Comb fascinators are very versatile hair accessories.
-Compared to a clip, comb fascinators has a nicer fit since it can lie flat on the hair.
-This is why comb fascinators is one of the favorite hair accessories among brides.
+Compared to a clip, comb fascinators have a nicer fit since it can lie flat on the hair.
+This is why it's one of the favorite hair accessories among brides.

 In this tutorial, I am going to teach you how to make a fabric flower fascinator comb with minimal or without the use of glue.
 I prefer doing fascinators or embesllishments this way since I don’t have to worry about the glue going to the wrong places and ruining the fabric or feathers.
 The finish is neater and if you create a mistake, you can always revise it.
 Hand sewing feathers and other embellishments can be done with the proper techniques.

 3 2 1/2 inches of wide feathers trimmed from the feather’s tip (I think these were goose feathers)

 2 rectangle felt patches (1 1/2″ x 3″) that should be as wide as the comb’s width (I forgot to include the other felt patch)

 1 stalk of millinery berries

 1 1 1/2 “x 12″ of organza ribbon

 3/8″ x 36″ of satin ribbon